 Right before the pandemic madness all started, a lovely friend of mine offered me a generous package of a fine Jordanian coffee.
 I can’t thank her enough for her irreplaceable gift.

-When I was creating this quarantine recipe of Cardamom-Coffee Cookies I had in mind a soft cookie with a robust flavor and drizzled with dark chocolate.
+When I was creating this quarantine recipe of Cardamom-Coffee Cookies I had in mind a soft cookie with a robust flavor, drizzled with dark chocolate.

 I seldom strolled the streets of the City of Light empty-handed.
 I always had either a freshly baked baguette, a savory croissant filled with tangy cheese, or a decadent sweet treat such as Vienesse

-Viennese is a buttery cookie that is dubbed after the Austrian capital, Vienna.
+Viennese is a buttery cookie that is named after the Austrian capital, Vienna.
 That said, the Austrian cookie has a strong presence in almost all western European bakeries.

-To compose the recipe, I used a basic recipe without the coffee twist on Sally Fouad page, an Egyptian food figure known for her healthy renditions.
+To compose the recipe, I used a basic recipe without the coffee twist on Sally Fouad’s page, an Egyptian food figure known for her healthy renditions.

 Although its association with butter, it is legitimate to swap ghee (clarified butter) with regular butter to attain a crunchier end result.

-Viennese could perfectly pair with tea time but in my book, I can have any time, any day.
+Viennese pairs perfectly with tea time but in my book, but I can have it any time, any day.

-The strong coffee cut thought the buttery texture of the cookie, the drizzled dark chocolate strikes the right balance with the sweetness while the floral note of the sweet spice, cardamom enlivens the entire taste.
+The strong coffee cuts thought the buttery texture of the cookie, the drizzled dark chocolate strikes the right balance with the sweetness while the floral note of the sweet spice, and cardamom enlivens the entire taste.

-It is an easy cookie that you can hardly go wrong with its recipe.
+It is an easy cookie that you can hardly go wrong with.

-If this cookie improves your day the way it does to me, please share it or leave a comment below.
+If this cookie improves your day the way it does mine, please share it or leave a comment below.